 The vision of The Consciousness Explorers Club (CEC) is to provide a fun and accessible venue where people can discuss these things as they emerge from perspective-altering spiritual and psychological and social practices.
 Our members go on mind-body adventures – together and independently – and then share their insights and discoveries and inspiration with the community.

-Cost is $10-20 sliding scale.
+Cost is $10-20 sliding scale, or PWYC.
 The CEC is a nonprofit – funds go to pay teachers and support the costs of programming.
 For online sits, the CEC gratefully accepts donations via e-transfer (within Canada) or Paypal, sent to consciousnessexplorersclub@

-For this month’s offerings scroll down, or read our current newsletter.
+For this month’s offerings, read our current newsletter.

 The evening rolls out in two parts:

 - Part one is 35-minutes of sitting meditation practice (from 7:30 – 8:30pm)

 - Part two is 45-minutes of interactive practice, play and discussion (8:30 – 9:30pm)

 In the first part, we experiment with different solo meditations, from restful absorption to creative visualizations, mindfulness-style noting (of various mind-body components), loving-kindness, sound meditations, choiceless awareness and many others.
 You don’t need to follow any of these techniques if you don’t want to – some people prefer to stay with their tried-and-true regular practice.